yurii-github/bf3stats-dr/README.md

 clan signature for battlefield 3 on bf3stats.com

-You can use this code as your inspiration etc, but it would be a good tone if remain my name somewhere if use more than 50% of code.
+You can use this code as your inspiration etc, but it would be a good tone if you remain my name somewhere if you use more than 50% of code.

 NOTE!
-I do play in bf3 anymore.
+I do not play in bf3 anymore.
 But it think you can apply this code for bf4 and so on, unless serverside uses node.js

 ____